go-aah/examples/form/README.md

   <h2 align="center">Example - Form Submission</h2>
 </p>

 This example demonstrates how form submission happens in aah framework.
 Form submission includes auto parse and bind (nested struct bind and input sanitization to prevent XSS attacks).
-Take a moment to learn about clean, robust implementation of [auto parse and bind](https://docs.aahframework.org/request-parameters-auto-bind.html) capabilities.
+Take a moment to learn about the clean and robust implementation of [auto parse and bind](https://docs.aahframework.org/request-parameters-auto-bind.html) capabilities.

 ### Get aah examples